 Your Complete Student Loan Guide for 2026

 If you are a prospective student comparing borrowing options, a recent graduate choosing a repayment plan, a parent evaluating PLUS loans, or a mid-career borrower pursuing forgiveness, the rules governing your student debt are changing faster than at any point in the program's history.
 The One Big Beautiful Bill Act (OBBBA), signed July 4, 2025, rewrites federal student lending starting July 1, 2026.
-The SAVE Plan has been terminated by court order.
+The SAVE Plan has been halted by litigation.
 And IDR forgiveness is taxable again.
-This guide breaks down what every borrower needs to know right now — with concrete numbers, worked examples, and actionable steps for your specific situation.
-I tracked the OBBBA bill through committee markup in January 2025, watched SAVE collapse in the 8th Circuit on March 9-10, 2026, and have fielded hundreds of reader questions since.
-The notes below reflect that work.
+This guide breaks down what every borrower needs to know right now, with concrete numbers, worked examples, and free calculators for your own situation.
+The guides below track the OBBBA rollout, the SAVE litigation, and the return of forgiveness taxation against their primary sources.

-• RAP (Repayment Assistance Plan): New income-driven option starts July 1, 2026
+• RAP (Repayment Assistance Plan): new income-driven option from July 1, 2026

-With $1.833 trillion in outstanding debt and major policy changes taking effect in 2026, understanding your repayment options has never been more critical
+With well over $1.7 trillion in outstanding debt and major policy changes taking effect in 2026, understanding your repayment options matters more than ever

 Refinancing